 - feeling that something is stuck inside your eye

 Only a doctor can diagnose what’s causing your eyelid to swell.
-But it may help if you can note any difference between:
+However, it may help if you can note: